JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

     "my useful schemes", "just some dull grey shades")
 ```

-although this won’t end up in the `colorschemes` dictionary.
+although this scheme won’t end up in the `colorschemes` dictionary.

 Another example, starting with a two-color scheme, then building a gradient from the first color to the other.